microsoft/PlanetaryComputerDataCatalog/docs/overview/ui-codespaces.md

 ![A preview of GitHub Codespaces in the browser.](images/codespaces-browser.png)

+When you launch a notebook you'll be prompted to select a kernel.
+Choose the `'notebook': conda` kernel.

 ## Set a default region

 We recommend that you create your Codespaces in the West Europe.
 You can do this per-Codespace, or set a [default region][region].